TheJokersThief/Banshee/docs/global_config.md

 ## Assigning code reviewers (`assign_code_reviewer_if_none_assigned`)

-If there are new reviewers assigned automatically via CODEOWNERS files, this will assign the [**team**](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) you've chosen as a reviewer.
+If there are no new reviewers assigned automatically via CODEOWNERS files, this will assign the [**team**](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) you've chosen as a reviewer.

 ## Show the output from git commands (`show_git_output`)